Loading…

 Independent Evaluator

-I'm an independent evaluator with a background in program design, grants, and science communication.
+I'm an independent freelance evaluator with a background in program design, grants, and science communication.
 I have a Master of Evaluation, and I'm finding my sweet spot in qualitative and mixed methods evaluation with a complexity and systems lens.
-I like rubrics, semi-structured interviews...
+I like rubrics, semi-structured...
 Read More →

 avatar for Ellen Wong